Yogesh-Surya-G/socially/README.md

 ### Backend
 - 🗄️ PostgreSQL for database
 - 🚀 Prisma as ORM
-- 🔑 Next-Auth for authentication
+- 🔑 Clerk for authentication
 - 📤 Upload Thing for file management

 <div align="center">